KhronosGroup/glTF-Blender-Exporter/docs/user.md

 Furthermore, an `Attribute` input has to be linked to `COLOR_0` for a correct export.

 In the `Name` property field of the `Attribute` node, the string of the `Vertex Colors` has to be entered.
-In following picture, the name is `COLOR_0` but any name can be used.
+In the following picture, the name is `COLOR_0` but any name can be used.

 ![glTF Material Node Alpha Blend](glTF_Material_Node_Color.png)

 #### PBR Metallic Roughness

+This is the complete Metallic Roughness material node.

 ![glTF Metallic Roughness Node](glTF_Metallic_Roughness_Node.png)